“I woke up at noon today and then caught up on Netflix.”

 - Do you find yourself a lovely partner and get married ASAP?

-So many questions.
 You’re likely totally confused about what to do after college.
-This is the first time in your life where you’re actually on your own and responsible for everything.
-You don’t have any deadlines or any professors breathing down your neck.
-It’s just you.
 You’re in charge of your life and how you spend your time now.
-You’re also responsible for everything that happens to you.
+You’re also responsible for everything that happens to you now.

-My first suggestion is that you don’t rush or jump into anything too fast.
+My first suggestion is that you don’t jump into anything too fast.

-Then there’s the idea of more education.
 There are many alternatives to grad school.
-Don’t jump right into school because you’re disenchanted with life at work or because you can’t find a job (hint: you need to meet the right people instead of sending out resumes through online websites).
-More debt through college won’t help anything.
+You shouldn’t jump right into school because you’re disenchanted with life at work or because you can’t find a job (hint: you might need to meet the right people instead of sending out resumes through online websites).
 You can’t run from the real world forever.

 What did I do after college?

-It’s way too scary how fast time flies.
+It’s scary how fast time flies.
 I finished school at the end of 2010.
-Where did the years go?
 What did I do?

 - Pursued business ventures.
 I’ve tried all sorts of ventures from consulting to product launches to this very blog that you’re reading.
-I’ve even launched multiple books in the last year.
+I’ve even self-published multiple books and started a podcast with a buddy.

-- Learned languages.
+- Studied languages.
 I went to Poland alone to force myself to improve my speaking skills.
-I can communicate with anyone and my reading comprehension is improving.
-The next language to tackle is Spanish.
+The next language that I tried to tackle was Spanish.
 It’s slowly going.
 I ended up going to Argentina on a solo adventure.
 I also ended up going to Colombia/Peru on another trip.

 What did the experts have to say about life after college?